 The main benefit of being housed in the dungeons was that I had the largest private rooms of anyone in the castle.
 My sitting room and bedchamber were both cavernous with cathedral ceilings and windows that stretched from the floor to well over a dozen feet high.
 Since I was in the cellar of the castle and therefore submerged, each window was a portal to the great lake.
 During sunny winter days when the water was cold and clear, one could often see the giant squid clinging to the underwater cliffs.
 A permanent Warming Charm kept the rooms from being draughty and damp like the dungeon classrooms.
 Over the years I had managed to outfit my quarters with everything I needed to live a comfortable existence at Hogwarts year-round.
-It was not common practise for professors to be permanently lodged at the castle, but since Dumbledore knew of my unwillingness to spend a large amount of time at my family home, he generously obliged me.
+It was not common practise for professors to be permanently lodged at the castle, but since Professor Dumbledore knew of my unwillingness to spend any amount of time at my family home, he generously obliged me.

 After Vanishing my empty plate, I walked over to the sofa near the fireplace and lay down with my arms crossed over my eyes.
 It felt wonderful to relax for a little while.
 It had proved to be an unusually busy first day of school, and I was still immensely aggravated that Potter and Weasley had managed to scrape by with just a detention each.
-Unless Dumbledore took a firm hand with those two soon, they would end up as asinine and useless as Potter’s father and Weasley’s elder twin brothers.
-What did it really matter that Potter had an unfortunate childhood?
+Unless Professor Dumbledore started to use a firm hand with those two soon, they would end up as asinine and useless as Potter’s father and Weasley’s elder twin brothers.
+What did it really matter if Potter had an unfortunate childhood?
 So did countless others who did not receive special attention from the headmaster.
 A troubled past was even more of a reason to impart stern guidelines now while the child was in school rather than have him learn later that being weak will not garner sympathy and special treatment from others in the real world.

-The moment I entered, most of the students fell silent immediately, with the exception of a couple of new first years who continued to talk excitedly to each other for a few moments until noticing the sudden hush.
+The moment I entered, most of the students fell silent immediately, with the exception of a couple of new first-years who continued to talk excitedly to each other for a few moments until noticing the sudden hush.
 They quickly silenced themselves as well and looked around to see what was the matter.
 I gave a dismissive wave of my hand, and the older students began talking amongst themselves once more.
-The first years continued to glance around themselves, utterly bewildered.
-I knew I should have introduced myself to them, being the head of their House and absent for the majority of the welcoming feast, but I currently had business on my mind.
+The first-years continued to glance around themselves, utterly bewildered.
+I knew I should have introduced myself to them, being the Head of their House and absent for the majority of the Welcoming Feast, but I currently had business on my mind.

 “Mr Malfoy,” I called, taking a few steps into the common room.
 Draco was sitting by the fire with his two chief retainers, Gregory Goyle and Vincent Crabbe.
 Draco smirked at them before jumping up and hurrying over to me.